 Summary As part of the master planning requirements for Frog Pond East and South, the City will establish goals or targets for accessibility to services/amenities, unit types, and unit affordability levels.
-The targets for affordability levels (number of units and depth of affordability for those units) should be reasonably achievable, allowing for sufficient market rate development to support key infrastructure investments.
+The targets for affordability levels (number of units and depth of affordability for those units) should be reasonably achievable, allowing for sufficient market-rate development to support key infrastructure investments.
 This approach will provide a methodology and framework that can be applied in other growth areas beyond Frog Pond.
-Rationale Integrating housing units for low-income and subsidized housing residents into market rate development buildings and neighborhoods can encourage greater community stability, safety, and access to opportunity for vulnerable populations.
+Rationale Integrating housing units for low-income and subsidized housing residents into market-rate development buildings and neighborhoods can encourage greater community stability, safety, and access to opportunity for vulnerable populations.
 Policy Objectives 1 (Diversity of Unit Types), 2 (Partnerships), 5 (Accessible Locations), 6 (Expand Subsidized Housing Stock), 7 (Social Equity) Summary of Stakeholder Feedback The City has already developed broad goals for housing types in the Frog Pond Area Plan.
 Developing additional policies for affordability may require additional technical analysis.
 Potential Impact ♦♦ By establishing targets ahead of master planning efforts, the City can work with stakeholders to achieve those targets.
 Administrative Effort ♦ Requires staff time and stakeholder engagement to establish goals/targets.
-Applicable Geographies Frog Pond East and South, other future urban growth areas Partners Metro, affordable and market-rate housing developers Potential Funding Sources N/A At Start of Master Planning Process: Develop policy guidance to guide master planning.
-The City can consider the following: • Determine the range of units affected by a potential affordability target policy, including rent-restricted units, ownership units, accessory dwelling units, and units by size.
-Funding Sources At Start of Master Planning Process: Develop policy guidance to guide master planning.
-The City can consider the following: • Determine the range of units affected by a potential affordability target policy, including rent-restricted units, ownership units, accessory Funding Sources At Start of Master Planning Process: Develop policy guidance to guide master planning.
-The City can consider the following: • Determine the range of units affected by a potential affordability target policy, including rent-restricted units, ownership units, accessory dwelling units, and units by size.
-Funding Sources At Start of Master Planning Process: Develop policy guidance to guide master planning.
-The City can consider the following: • Determine the range of units affected by a potential affordability target policy, including rent-restricted units, ownership units, accessory dwelling units, and units by size. • Determine a range for depth of affordability for those units. • Provide guidance on how the City should further refine these policies, including stakeholder engagement with property owners, developers, renters, communities of color, and potential funders and composition area.
+Applicable Geographies Frog Pond East and South, other future urban growth areas Partners Metro, affordable and market-rate housing developers Potential Funding Sources N/A Next Steps At Start of Master Planning Process: Develop policy guidance to guide master planning.
+The City can consider the following: Determine the range of units affected by a potential affordability target policy, including rent-restricted units, ownership units, accessory dwelling units, and units by size.
+Determine a range for depth of affordability for those units.
+Provide guidance on how the City should further refine these policies, including stakeholder engagement with property owners, developers, renters, communities of color, and potential funders and composition of any oversight or advisory committees.
+Understand community design implications, including providing a specific focus on maintaining access to amenities for affordable units and integrating those units into the overall master plan design.
+During Master Planning Process: Define policies: Identify the City's targets for affordability levels in the master plan design.
+Define policies: Identify the City's targets for affordability levels and number of units that meet those affordability levels in the master plan area.
 The target should be provided in a range to allow flexibility to be responsive to changing market dynamics, funding sources, and partner interests.